About the UNLV Composition Division

 UNLV Nextet Concerts and Artist Residencies

-Each year, the Composition Division features professional, internationally-renowned composers, musicians, and artists on the contemporary music concert series called Nextet.
-Guest composers have included Samuel Adler, Paul Chihara, Carlos Sanchez Gutierrez, Daron Hagen, John Harbison, Michael Hersch, Libby Larsen, Marc Neikrug, Shulamit Ran, Bernard Rands, Roger Reynolds, Augusta Read Thomas, Michael Torke, Chen Yi, among others.
+Past guest composers have included Samuel Adler, Paul Chihara, Richard Danielpour, Carlos Sanchez Gutierrez, John Harbison, Michael Hersch, Libby Larsen, Marc Mellits, Marc Neikrug, Shulamit Ran, Bernard Rands, Roger Reynolds, Augusta Read Thomas, Michael Torke, and Chen Yi, among others.
 Visiting composers work directly with students; giving seminar presentations, masterclasses, and individual private lessons.

-Guest performers and ensembles have also been invited to work directly with the students by giving workshops and reading sessions — among them stand the Hocket piano duo, the Amernet Quartet, the Mivos Quartet, the Fireworks Ensemble, soprano Lucy Shelton, mezzo-soprano Julia Bentley, and saxophonist Rhonda Taylor, among many others.
+Guest performers and ensembles have also been invited to work directly with the students by giving workshops and reading sessions — among them stand Alan Theisen & Megan Ihnen Present, the Hocket piano duo, Amernet Quartet, Mivos Quartet, Fireworks Ensemble, soprano Lucy Shelton, mezzo-soprano Julia Bentley, Transient Canvas, saxophonist Rhonda Taylor, and several others.

 UNLV Student Composers Concerts